LuviKunG/LuviConsole/README.md

         console.Log("This is custom log with color and italic", Color.blue, false, true);
         console.Log("This is custom log with color and both of bold and italic", Color.blue, true, true);

+        // This is custom log for showing message in screen. const float SCREEN_MESSAGE_DURATION = 5.0f;
+        console.LogScreen("This is screen message.", SCREEN_MESSAGE_DURATION);
+        console.LogScreen("This is screen message with color.", SCREEN_MESSAGE_DURATION, Color.blue);
+        console.LogScreen("This is screen message with bold.", SCREEN_MESSAGE_DURATION, true, false);
+        console.LogScreen("This is screen message with italic.", SCREEN_MESSAGE_DURATION, false, true);
+        console.LogScreen("This is screen message with both of bold and italic.", SCREEN_MESSAGE_DURATION, true, true);
+        console.LogScreen("This is screen message with color and bold.", SCREEN_MESSAGE_DURATION, Color.blue, true, false);
+        console.LogScreen("This is screen message with color and italic.", SCREEN_MESSAGE_DURATION, Color.blue, false, true);
+        console.LogScreen("This is screen message with color and both of bold and italic.", SCREEN_MESSAGE_DURATION, Color.blue, true, true);

         // Execute the command by command string (in runtime). console.ExecuteCommand("/foo");
         console.ExecuteCommand("/test Arg1 Arg2 Arg3 Arg4 Arg5");